 Learn firsthand about the challenges of rehabilitating a building, dealing with materials and hidden issues, and forensic investigation of as-built plans versus actual building.
 This day-long, in-depth session will cover materials and documentation, interpreting a Historic Structures Report, curatorship, and strategies for balancing conservation with active use.

 The greenest building is the one already built – learn how historic buildings can “LEED” the way in sustainable design.
 Includes discussion of case studies and a site visit to a nearby sustainable rehabilitation project.

-The course can be taken in its entirety, in multi-day thematic clusters, or as individual sessions on various topics.
-Special discounted prices for the entire course or multi-day thematic clusters are listed below.
-Individual days are $200 each.
+In general, the course can be taken in its entirety, in multi-day thematic clusters, or as individual sessions on various topics.

 - Fundamentals cluster (3 days - 5/13-5/15) - $570